Skip to main content

 • Household items: Kitchen equipment and furniture

 Contemporary negotiations often incorporate the bride’s educational background and career status, with educated brides’ families sometimes requesting lower dowries to reflect modern values.
-Approximately 65% of urban families now include the couple in final negotiation stages.
+Many urban families now include the couple in final negotiation stages.

 Ngoomar Bachelor’s Eve Celebration